The manual is arranged according to topics, which – we hope – contribute to effective and pleasant use of the toolkit.

 2. Give the learners the opportunity to ask questions.

-3. Set the example.
-It will make it easier for the learners to enter the activity and to understand the rules.
+3. Set an example.
+This will make it easier for the learners to enter the activity and to understand the rules.

 4. Emphasize contact, enjoyment, relaxation and accessibility.